Classic Cars: Bright Spark (2002)

 But we’re getting a bit ahead of ourselves here, the thrill and the fun of the driving experience overwhelming the nitty-gritty of what this car actually is.
 To understand why Richard built it, first you need to know a little bit about what a bona fide GTA was.
 In 1965 Alfa decided that having done extremely well on tracks around the world with the stunningly pretty SZ, it would harness changes to the European Touring Car Challenge series regulations to create a racer with closer links to the company’s standard models.
 So the basis for what was to become the most successful touring car of the period was the Giulia Sprint GT.

-‘A’ suffix to its name on account of it being ‘alleggerita’, or lightened.
+It attained the ‘A’ suffix to its name on account of it being ‘alleggerita’, or lightened.
 Aluminium panels rather than dietary fibre were responsible for much of the weight loss, which slashed the poundage from just over a ton for the top-spec GTV, down to a slender 1540lb.
 Competition versions went as far as listing hollow driveshafts and drilled gears amongst their weight-saving measures.
 The GTA was also gifted a twin-plug cylinder head that raised the power output to 115bhp at 6000rpm; the racers were good for 170bhp at 7500rpm.
 The GTA was an instant and persistent hit, its tally of wins way too extensive to list here.

 As a consequence, the value of GTAs, road or track versions, can go as high as £30,000 or more for a good one, a discouragement to some owners from using their cars, an impediment to many people who’d like to own one.
 Hence Richard Banks’ scheme to recreate and improve the essence of the GTA, while making it more affordable.